robonxt/CleanYourTwitter/readme.md

 # USE AT YOUR OWN RISK.
 NOT RESPONSIBLE FOR ANYTHING THAT THIS LIST DOES.
 PERSONAL USE ONLY.
 Adblock filters for Twitter.
-Removes Promoted Tweets, You Might Like, Who to Follow, What's Happeninge, and other annoyances.
+Removes Promoted Tweets, You Might Like, Who to Follow, What's Happening, and other annoyances.

 Tested on uBlock Origin.
 May work with other Adblockers.